ixboy/ixboy/README.md

    - 👯 looking to collaborate with other content creators and curious people who enjoy coding and different technologies.
    - Working with Ruby on Rails projects.
    - 📖 Reading more Arabic books.
-   - I recently got my Arabic Linguistic Qualification Diploma from the Islamic University of Medina / Saudi Arabia🏫.
+   - I have an Arabic Linguistic Qualification Diploma from the Islamic University of Medina / Saudi Arabia🏫.

-   **🥅 2022 goals:**
-   - Contribute to Open Source projects.
-   - increase my knowledge in programming and cyber security.
-   - be more creative.
-   - Learn a new human speaking Language.

 </details>
 <hr>